dy1z/docs/content/docs/development/tailwindcss.md

 }
 ```

-Unlike utility classes in `tailwind.config.js`, you'd add that in a CSS file that Maizzle tells Tailwind to compile along with the rest of the CSS.
+Unlike utility classes that you add to `tailwind.config.js`, you add that in a CSS file that Maizzle tells Tailwind to compile along with the rest of the CSS.

 And that brings us to...